Life Imitates Art: Greeted by Cézanne

 Art is Everywhere

-Art is everywhere and is part of everyday cultural life.
+Art is everywhere and part of everyday cultural life.
 It isn't set apart as a culture-snob event.
-And it ranges in affordability from free to pricey.
+And it ranges in affordability from free to fee.
 Local museums seem to crop up everywhere.
-There are weekly announcements for exhibitions of visual arts, music, dance, recitations, theatre, acrobatics, performance art, and fairs celebrating all manner of crafts.
+There are weekly announcements for exhibitions of visual arts, music, dance, recitations, theatre, acrobatics, performance art, traveling circuses, and fairs celebrating all manner of crafts.
 The local butcher asks if I've seen the new exhibition in the museum nearby.
 A neighbour recommends a show at a local winery.
 A friend recommends a dance recital, but it's sold out.
-I wish every home town had as much access to the arts and as much local appreciation for them.
+I wish every home town had as much access to the arts and as much local interest for them.

 Roussillon: an Adventure in Pigment

 The nearby town of Roussillon, perched atop on of the largest ochre deposits in the world, is famous for its natural pigments, used by painters for centuries... and now I've picked up some too.
-The town, itself, embodies the pigments of its soil.
+The town, itself, embodies the pigments of its soil, seen in its structures and landscape..

-These pigments range from deep browns, reds and yellow to bright oranges, pinks, reds, and sun-burnt yellows favored by artists throughout history, as far back as the amazing cave paintings in France.
-Although synthetic pigments have long since taken over, and the once thriving ochre industry has all but disappeared, the natural pigments for umbers, siennas, and yellow ochres are still available for purchase here.
+These pigments range from deep browns, reds and dull yellow to bright oranges, pinks, reds, and sun-burnt yellows, all favoured by artists throughout history.
+Traces have been found as far back as the amazing prehistoric cave paintings in France.
+Although synthetic pigments have long since taken over the commercial trade, and the once thriving ochre industry has all but disappeared, the natural pigments for umbers, siennas, and yellow ochres are still available for purchase here.

-Even more impressive are the walking trails within the former ochre quarries.
-The terrain has been structured for visitors, with sculpted landforms and colors all around and under your feet.
-You can always dip your finger into the earth and smudge some pigment onto paper or, as the urge hit me and many others, onto yourself.
-Beware: this non-toxic pigment really lasts (as prehistoric cave paintings show us).
+Even more impressive than the town itself are the trails within its former quarries.
+The terrain has been structured for visitors, with sculpted landforms and colours all around and under your feet.
+It's easy to dip your finger into the earth and smudge some pigment onto paper or, as the urge hit me and many others, onto yourself.
+Beware: this non-toxic pigment really lasts, as prehistoric cave paintings confirm.

 The Gastronomic Palate